domferr/netpipefs/README.md

 ## Build

 First, download NetpipeFS from this repo.
 On Linux and BSD, you will also need to install [libfuse](http://github.com/libfuse/libfuse) 2.9.0 or newer.
 On macOS, you need [OSXFUSE](https://osxfuse.github.io/) instead.
-To build netpipefs, download the repo and run the following command in the main directory:
+To build netpipefs, run the following command in the main directory:

     $ make all